victor-homyakov/optimize-js/README.md

 ### Why not paren-wrap every single function?

 As described above, the pre-parsing optimization in browsers is a very good idea for the vast majority of the web, where most functions aren't immediately executed.
-However, since `optimize-js` knows when your functions are immediately executed (or can make reasonable guesses), it can be more judicious in applying the paren hack.
+However, since `optimize-js-code-cache` knows when your functions are immediately executed (or can make reasonable guesses), it can be more judicious in applying the paren hack.

 ### Does this really work for every JavaScript engine?

 Based on my tests, this optimization seems to work best for V8 (Chrome), followed by Chakra (Edge), followed by SpiderMonkey (Firefox).
 For JavaScriptCore (Safari) it seems to be basically a wash, and may actually be a slight regression overall depending on your codebase.
 (Again, this is why it's important to actually measure on your own codebase, on the browsers you actually target!)

-In the case of Chakra, [Uglify-style IIFEs are actually already optimized](https://github.com/mishoo/UglifyJS2/issues/640#issuecomment-247792319), but using `optimize-js` doesn't hurt because a function preceded by `'('` still goes into the fast path.
+In the case of Chakra, [Uglify-style IIFEs are actually already optimized](https://github.com/mishoo/UglifyJS2/issues/640#issuecomment-247792319), but using `optimize-js-code-cache` doesn't hurt because a function preceded by `'('` still goes into the fast path.

 Benchmarks
 ----

 These tests were run using a handful of popular libraries, wrapped in `performance.now()` measurements.
-Each test reported the median of 251 runs. `optimize-js` commit [da51013](https://github.com/nolanlawson/optimize-js/commit/da51013) was tested.
+Each test reported the median of 251 runs. `optimize-js-code-cache` commit [da51013](https://github.com/nolanlawson/optimize-js/commit/da51013) was tested.
 Minification was applied using `uglifyjs -mc`, Uglify 2.7.0.

 You can also try [a live version of the benchmark](https://nolanlawson.github.io/optimize-js/).